WDS Upgrades Its Election Supply Chain & Election Security Solutions

 Nearly 140 million Americans voted in the 2016 election.
-While much of the attention regarding elections focus on candidates and their platforms, the reality is that the election system itself is a robust and impressive methodology.
-In both function and form, the election process starts and ends with election equipment and software.
+While much of the attention regarding elections focuses on candidates and their platforms, the reality is that the election system itself is a robust and impressive methodology.
+In both function and form, the election security process starts and ends with election equipment and software.

 Wireless Data Systems, Inc. (WDS) provides the unmatched, high-quality inventory management and software tracking system to some of the largest elections departments in the state of Florida.
 Trusting WDS with election supply chain and security means placing massive value in their ability to handle the election assets flawlessly in each stage of the process.

 From election preparation to organizing field operations and securing pickup to securing media returns, relying on WDS systems and technology underlines how critical accuracy and security are in the election process.
 Knowing where election assets and ballots are at all times is imperative.

 With this in mind, WDS has made some groundbreaking improvements and additions to our election supply chain and security, most notably: